AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-08-28-password-composition-rules/index.md

 ### Some Password Complexity Rules Are Useful

 So far, we've also only considered password rules that specify an inclusion requirement for character classes, like "at least one lowercase, uppercase, and numeric character."
 In reality, certain kinds of composition rules can be beneficial.
 For example, some systems might check if a user's password contains their birthday or their name (if the form collected that information) and encourage them to pick a different password.
 Eliminating these possibilities does reduce the search space, but again, that does not necessarily make their password easier to crack.
-In this case, it may actually make it harder for attackers to target individual users.
-This means that unless a hacker can get their hands on a database dump of your passwords, they're going to have a much harder time guessing a specific user's password.
+In this case, it may actually make it harder for attackers to target specific users through social engineering or research.
+So unless a hacker can get their hands on a database dump of your passwords, they're going to have a much harder time guessing a specific user's password.

 Moreover, the NIST guidelines encourage verifiers to require a minimum password length and to use this as the primary measure of a password's strength.
 Longer passwords are much harder to crack because the search space grows exponentially—by roughly an order of 100 for each additional character—to the point that it actually *does* make it more difficult to crack.

-### Salt User Passwords to Deter Brute-Force Attacks
+### Salt User Passwords Before Hashing Them

 Additionally, the NIST publication does not *merely* state that verifiers shouldn't use password complexity rules since that alone does not guarantee the security of a system's passwords.
 Rather, it also recommends some additional precautions for protecting user accounts.
 For example, as we discussed earlier, the document recommends that verifiers rate-limit log-in attempts to deter online brute-force attacks.
-But it also encourages the use of *salting* to defend against offline brute-force attacks:
+But more importantly, it also encourages the use of *salting* to introduce more entropy into the password space:

 {% quote "5.1.1.2 Memorized Secret Verifiers", "https://pages.nist.gov/800-63-3/sp800-63b.html#memsecretver" %}
 Verifiers SHALL store memorized secrets in a form that is resistant to offline attacks.
 Memorized secrets SHALL be salted and hashed using a suitable one-way key derivation function.
 Key derivation functions take a password, a salt, and a cost factor as inputs then generate a password hash.
 Their purpose is to make each password guessing trial by an attacker who has obtained a password hash file expensive and therefore the cost of a guessing attack high or prohibitive.
 {% endquote %}

-That way, even if an attacker gets their hands on a database dump of password hashes, they won't be able to just brute-force it directly without also having to compute the salt that was used, which adds entropy to the search space and significantly increases the time and computing power required.
+That way, even if an attacker gets their hands on a database dump of password hashes, they won't be able to just brute-force it with a dictionary or rainbow table attack without also having to compute the salt that was used, which significantly increases the time and computing power required.
 Salting also makes it difficult for attackers to crack multiple user passwords in one go.
 Without salting, two users may share the same password, and their hashes will be identical, so cracking one would give an attacker access to both accounts.
 With salting, two users may share the same password, but the computed hash will be different for each one.

 ## Summary